-8. Verify the prerequisites have been met and press Return.
+8. Verify the prerequisites have been met.

 If you are configuring in a zone cluster, the zone cluster nodes are displayed.

-If you are configuring in a global cluster on Solaris 11, a list of global cluster nodes is displayed.
+If you are configuring in a global cluster, a list of global cluster nodes is displayed.

-- 9. Select the nodes where you want HA for WebLogic Server to run. - To accept the default selection of all listed nodes in an arbitrary order, type a and press Return. - To select a subset of the listed nodes, type the numbers of the nodes with a space or comma between the numbers.
-Then press Return.
+- 9. Select the nodes where you want HA for WebLogic Server to run. - To accept the default selection of all listed nodes in an arbitrary order, type a. - To select a subset of the listed nodes, type the numbers of the nodes with a space or comma between the numbers.